rickdiy/resume/README.md

 # Resume Formats

-This repository contains the same resume in multiple formats so you can choose whichever works best for your workflow.
+This repository contains my resume in multiple formats so you can choose what works best for your workflow.

 ## Contents
-- `markdown/Richard_Gannaway.md` — Markdown source that is easy to edit or convert into other formats.
+- `markdown/Richard_Gannaway.md` - Markdown source for easy editing or conversion.
-- `man_page/Richard_Gannaway.txt` — MAN page text; view it locally with `man ./man_page/man.txt` or `less` for quick terminal access.
+- `man_page/Richard_Gannaway.txt` - MAN-style text; view in a terminal with `less man_page/Richard_Gannaway.txt`.
-- `PDF/Richard_Gannaway.pdf` — Print-ready PDF
+- `PDF/resume-linkedin-4-26-23.pdf` - Print-ready PDF exported from the Markdown.